Clemson vs. Boston College NCAA Football Odds, Plays and Insights | October 2, 2021

 - The Tigers have yet to cover the spread this season when favored by 16 points or more.

-- Clemson's games this year have hit the over on one of four set point totals (25%).
+- Clemson's games this year have gone over the total in one out of four opportunities (25%).

-- When Clemson records more than 16.3 points, it is 0-2 against the spread and 1-1 overall.
+- Clemson is 0-2 against the spread and 1-1 overall in games when it records more than 16.3 points.

-- This year, the Tigers have six turnovers, one fewer than the Eagles have takeaways (7).
+- The Tigers have six giveaways this season, while the Eagles have seven takeaways .

 - Find the latest spread and moneyline odds for Clemson at SISportsbook.